How the sales funnel works

 Interest develops when prospects actively seek more information about your business.
 They might visit your website, subscribe to your email list, or follow your social channels.

-Your goal is to nurture that interest and build trust, which is critical given that many leads don't convert when businesses fail to nurture them.
+Your goal is to nurture that interest and build trust.
+Many leads don't convert when businesses fail to nurture them properly.
+Effective tactics at this stage include:

 Prospects at this stage are comparing options.
 Give them reasons to keep you on their shortlist.